Qi8908/qi8908.github.io/_posts/2025-11-08-ice-shader.md

 }
 ```

 **Blend One Zero** is crucial for this shader.
-It uses additive blending where the source color (ice) is multiplied by 1 and the destination (background) is multiplied by 0, then added together.
-This means:
+It uses additive blending where the source color (ice) is multiplied by 1 and the destination (background) is multiplied by 0.
+This allows complete control over how the blurred background is mixed with the ice's lighting, preventing standard alpha blending from interfering with the custom blur compositing.
-- The final color is: `FinalColor = IceColor * 1 + BackgroundColor * 0 = IceColor`
-- The shader fully replaces the background with its computed color
-- This allows complete control over how the blurred background is mixed with the ice's lighting
-- Without this, standard alpha blending would interfere with the custom blur compositing

-The transparent queue ensures proper rendering order, and `Cull off` allows viewing ice from both sides.